 MIT’s Department of Civil and Environmental Engineering is committed to maintaining a safe environment by working cooperatively with the MIT Environmental Health and Safety (EHS) Office.
 The MIT EHS Office is responsible for the management and delivery of services that promote environmentally responsible practices at MIT, reduce MIT’s impact on the environment, and protect the health and safety of the community at the operational level.

 Training is required before beginning work with any potentially hazardous materials in an MIT laboratory.
 Your EHS representative, who serves as the primary EHS contact in your lab, can guide you through the training process.
 If you do not know your EHS representative, contact your EHS coordinator for more information.
 You should begin your EHS training by completing a Training Needs Assessment.
 This process will generate training requirements based on your research activities.
 Many of the required courses are provided by EHS both online and in a classroom setting.

 Depending on the requirements generated by your Training Needs Assessment; you may need to undergo some department-specific training.
 The instructions below are related to that training.
-If you have any questions, please contact either your EHS representative or EHS coordinators, Glen de Vera or Steve Rudolph.
+If you have any questions, please contact either your EHS representative or our EHS Coordinator, Glen de Vera.

 Chemical Hygiene Plan and Signature

 Researchers and lab supervisors must read this plan and sign the acknowledgment page certifying that they have read it.
 Please complete this acknowledgment form after reading the plan.

 Chemical Hygiene Plan (pdf)